-Everything Old Is New Again: Complementary and Alternative Medicine Grow Up
+Everything Old Is New Again: Complimentary and Alternative Medicine Grow Up

 Some of the names might be familiar: Linus Pauling, Robert Rodale, Adele Lewis and Euell Gibbons.
 Many are not.
 Despite being dismissed as “New Agers” by practitioners of traditional Western medicine, these doctors, naturopaths, researchers and naturalists continued to write and lecture about achieving and regaining health through diet, exercise, meditation, acupuncture and Reiki.